 It's a thrilling finale to an inconsistent movie.
 But it's cool that it got made.
 With Solo flopping at the box office, it feels unlikely that we'll ever see another risky proposition in this vein from Star Wars in the cinema.
 Instead, Disney Plus is likely to become the domain of more out-there ideas for Star Wars fiction, and The Mandalorian's success shows that being on a streaming service will have no negative impact on the amount of attention it can get.

-As The Rise of Skywalker hits cinemas, it feels like the first era of Star Wars movies under Disney is coming to an end.
-And we know that, like Rogue One, the story of Episode 9 owes something to at least a few Star Wars movies from the past, with the return of Emperor Palpatine.
-The next phase of Star Wars films would do well to take us away from the characters and imagery of movies from 40 years ago.
+The Rise of Skywalker, like Rogue One, Episode 9 owes a lot to Star Wars movies from the past, particularly with the return of Emperor Palpatine.
+In that case, it's handled in such a flawed way that it makes the universe feel too small.
+Rogue One got it just right in connecting to A New Hope, but the next phase of Star Wars films would do well to take us away from the characters and imagery of movies from 40 years ago.
 As iconic as they are, a fresher approach is needed if people are still going to be as invested in this universe 10 or 20 years from now.

 Still, if you're a Star Wars fan, you can't help but wonder where these spin-offs might've gone if Solo was a success.
 Rogue One says that these franchise pictures can be risky and rewarding, even if it only truly works because it leads into a movie you already love.